elbee-cyber/analyze_char_arrays/README.md

 Analyzes void variables and loads them as defined character arrays.

 ## Description:
 Binary Ninja does not assume types to be character arrays and initializes them void.
 This plugin analyzes the selected function for character arrays and re-declares them as such, eg. (char buf\[size]).
-Allows buffers to be shown as is and not as void types if this is your preferance.
+Allows buffers to be shown as is and not as void types for preference purposes.
 ![](./images/opentftpd_eg.gif)

 In an attempt to cooperate with other architectures, the majority of checks are done with the medium level intermediate language and disassembly.
 Tested on CTF challenges from coorporate cyber challenges and https://pwnable.tw/challenge/.